 When working in Revit, it is essential to understand the difference between sheets and title blocks.
 Sheets are the actual views that exist in the Project Browser, whereas title blocks are the families that are placed on the sheets.
 These two elements behave differently and have different parameters associated with them.

 Once a sheet list has been created, it is possible to see all the parameters associated with the sheets.
-This includes various instance parameters such as ‘Drawn By’ or ‘Approved By’.
+This list includes various instance parameters such as ‘Drawn By’ or ‘Approved By’.
 These parameters can be individually updated within the Sheet List or exported to BIMlink if you need to make batch changes.

 Sheet instance properties

 To solve this problem, one can generate a simple Dynamo script as illustrated below.
 The script first collects all the title block families loaded into the project and returns its ‘Sheet Number’.
 The title blocks are then alphabetically sorted and filtered based on the ‘Sheet Number’ parameter.
 In the example below, the script is collecting just the title blocks where the ‘Sheet Number’ parameter beginning with ‘A’.
 This prefix corresponds to our ‘Introductory’ drawing series.
 The script then collects specific instance parameters associated with those title blocks, namely, ‘Scale Bar 1-100’, ‘Project North’, and ‘True North’.
 These visibility parameters can then be updated by toggling between ‘True’ or ‘False’ in the Boolean node.
 This process will update the instance parameters across multiple title blocks instantaneously saving much manual labour.